Codiekitty.com

 The chance of this being true should be fucking zero.
 Or at the very least only apply to a full-game Snowgrave run, but the game is only going to have one ending which means Fox has to either reward or punish everybody.
 And I guess we're going with the latter, because whenever anybody asks how any of this applies to pacifist players, the answer is always "You're still manipulating Kris, you asshole."

-"Why the hell would Fox create a game where his message to the player is 'You're evil for playing my game'?
+"Why the hell would Fox create a game where his message to the player is 'You're an evil sack of shit for playing my game'?
 What theme or message would he be trying to convey with that?"

 How should I know?
 I haven't watched or read every interview he's ever done, so I was naively under the impression the game was about finding the nuggets of joy in a hopeless world or something.
 Then I took a peek at the community that has been tracking everything he's said, and what do they keep saying?
 The player is the game's true villain.